Minecraft Console ClientMinecraft Console Client

 Run on Android

-It is possible to run the Minecraft Console Client on Android through Termux and Ubuntu 22.04 in it, however it requires a manual setup with a lot of commands, be careful no to skip any steps.
-Note that this might take anywhere from 10 to 20 minutes or more to do depending on your technical knowledge level, Internet speed and CPU speed.
+It is possible to run Minecraft Console Client on Android through Termux and Ubuntu, but it requires a manual setup with a lot of commands, so be careful not to skip any steps.
+Depending on your technical background, internet speed, and device speed, this can take anywhere from 10 to 20 minutes or more.

 Tip